Geolicious/qgis2leaf/README.md

 ## Contributors

-Currently we are working on this porject as part of the blog digital-geography.com and geolicious.de
+Currently we are working on this project as part of the blog [digital-geography.com](http://www.digital-geography.com 'digital-geography') and [geolicious.](http://www.geolicious.de 'geolicious')

 ## License